-The Office of Community Engagement and Scholarships
+The Office of Community Engagement and Partnerships

 OCEP exists to expand and strengthen university–community engagement locally and globally in support of USF's strategic priorities.
 In support of the above goals, OCEP provides a variety of services, delivered through workshops, conferences, scholarly resources, off-campus events, one-on-one consultations, and digital media.
-Many community-engaged programs are developed by or highlighted by the Office of Community Engagement and Scholarships.
+Many community-engaged programs are developed by or highlighted by the Office of Community Engagement and Partnerships.
 Additionally, many departments take their own initiative to establish working relationships within the community for the betterment of our local and global societies.

 Psychological Services Center